-The North Carolina School Counselor Association (NCSCA) promotes professionalism and ethical practices in school counseling while providing resources, knowledge and networking opportunities to promote student success in school, home and the community.
-The mission of NCSCA is to promote excellence in the profession of school counseling and through/in practice, the academic, career, and personal/social development of all students.
+The North Carolina School Counselor Association (NCSCA) promotes professionalism and ethical practices in school counseling while providing resources, knowledge and networking opportunities to leading to student success in school, home and the community.
+The mission of NCSCA is to promote excellence in the profession of school counseling and through/in practice, the academic, career, and social emotional learning development of all students.

 The NCSCA was established in 1960 as a division of the North Carolina Counseling Association (NCCA) with the election of the first president, Judy Barrett.
 The late Dr. Roy Anderson is credited as the person who assisted in getting the organization moving.
 In 1967, NCSCA became a chartered division of the American School Counselor Association [ASCA] when Bill Tucker received the charter in Dallas, Texas.
 In 2007, NCSCA celebrated its 40th anniversary as a division of ASCA.
 NCSCA soon became the largest division of NCCA until 2005, when NCSCA became independently incorporated.
 NCSCA became independent of NCCA in 2007.
 However, in 2007-2008 a dialogue was opened between the leadership by Dr. Renee Evans to create a new collaborative relationship that received final approval of both boards in 2009.